2018 Bison Roundup

 What happens at the Roundup?

 There are two phases to the Bison Roundup.
 The first phase, which will take place on Saturday, October 27, 2018, is where horse riders round up and push the bison into small herds.
 The riders then drive the bison into a holding corral where they rest for five days.
 This rest period helps reduce the animals’ stress levels and allows them to relax; making them more cooperative during the second phase.
 Public riders are welcome to assist in this phase.
 Click here for rider registration information.

 This first phase is a popular event every year and attendees include both local spectators and visitors from around the world.

-The second phase begins a week after the roundup.
+The second phase begins a week after the roundup, November 1 – 3, 2018.
 Here, the bison are sorted and separated one at a time to receive their vaccinations.
 They receive individual health screenings that include checks for pregnancies, parasites, and health issues.

 The bison are also given a small external computer chip, which serves as a permanent ID that stores their health information.
-Once the bison are checked, they are either released back onto the island or kept in the coral where they are later sold in a public auction.
+Once the bison are checked, they are either released back onto the island or kept in the corral where they are later sold in a public auction.
 Free public tours and media opportunities are available all three days of this phase.